 books that may continue to increase one book at a time throughout eternity

-as a record of the works of God, and a record of those who stood behind Him
+as a record of the works of God with man, and as a record of those who stood behind Him

 journeys.
 His authority was just under an apostle as one of the great church